Atlantic.Net review: should it be your next scaling partner?

 - cPanel and WHM

 - VPS hosting snapshots

 All plans are available for both Linux and Windows.
-The latter is pricier.
+However, the latter is pricier.

 The bottom line is that Atlantic.Net offers quite a lot in terms of resources.
 Not a lot of providers can give you up to 192GB of RAM.
 Or 3840GB of SSD storage, for that matter.
 Cloud VPS can be affordable, but dedicated servers cost quite a bit.
 Even so, this provider has the necessary infrastructure to take your project to the next level.

-Whether Atlantic.Net is easy to use or not depends on whether you go for unmanaged services or service management.
+Atlantic.Net's ease of use depends on whether you go for unmanaged or managed services.
 Right from the get-go, the provider gives you full root access to the server so that you configure it however you like.
 Even so, it’s not complicated for a seasoned user.